Redjeepkaiser/ai_inference_benchmarks/README.md

+## Get started
-Then you can run to run all benchmarks
+You can run all benchmarks with:
 ```
 cargo bench --all-feature
 ```
-, add the *--no-run* flag to compile binaries.
+Add the *--no-run* flag to compile binaries.

 Supported features flags are `tract`, `openvino` and `torch`.